Abruptio: Plot

 Les and Chelsea awaken to a song that Les recognizes, which is revealed to be emanating from Sal's body.
 Les cuts open Sal's stomach and discovers a USB drive inside.
 Upon plugging it in, the drive displays a combination of Egyptian hieroglyphs and binary code.
 Les then opens a nearby door, briefly revealing a surreal hellscape and a massive, alien-like creature before quickly shutting it.
 When the mysterious song begins playing again, Les, believing he may also have something hidden inside him, attempts to cut open his own stomach, but is stopped by Chelsea.

 Les visits his doctor and recounts the bizarre events he has experienced.
 The doctor, believing Les to be delusional, commits him to a psychiatric facility.
 There, Les meets a nurse named Victoria.
 While exploring the hospital, Les discovers a hidden room where he witnesses a surgical procedure involving the implantation of a bomb into a patient.

 Les eventually finds himself in a secretive location known as "The Colony," where women are being impregnated by aliens to produce alien-human hybrids.
 Disturbed by what he sees, Les instructs Victoria to destroy the alien eggs.
 However, one of the eggs hatches, and the emerging creature attacks Victoria as Les escapes from the colony.

 Les and Chelsea travel to an abandoned amusement park called LA LA Joyland, a place Les remembers from his childhood.
 While exploring the park, Chelsea is knocked unconscious by Clive, who has returned and attempts to kill Les.
 Les hides atop the rollercoaster tracks and strangles Clive to death with a rope.

 Afterward, Les encounters two alien beings.
 As he returns to his car, Chelsea—now implanted with a bomb in her neck—is compelled to kill him.
 Les, however, undoes the stitches on her neck, stunning her.
 He then steps through a mysterious door, which transports him back to his parents house.

 Les discovers that his mother is harboring a brood of alien-human hybrid infants in the garage.
 He kills her with a pair of hedge shears and sets the garage on fire after dousing it with gasoline.
 Les is once again apprehended by Officer Dennis and brought back to Chief Richter.

-Subjected once more to "The Confessional," Les experiences a flashback revealing that, while driving drunk, he struck and killed a biker.
+Subjected once more to "The Confessional," Les experiences a flashback revealing that, while driving drunk, he struck and killed a biker and did not report it.
 This incident prompted him to quit drinking and begin attending Alcoholics Anonymous meetings.
 Satisfied with this long-suppressed confession, Richter releases Les.

 Chelsea, revealed to have survived, reunites with Les.
 Richter suggests that the biker's family deserves to know the truth and Les and Chelsea share a kiss.

-The film ends with Les back in his bedroom, calling 911 and preparing to confess his crime.
+Back in his bedroom, Les calls 911 and prepares to confess his crime as he transitions from a puppet to a human.